Doublevil/scbspeedrun/levels/any_sh/LCD/LCDTransition.md

 ## Strat

-`Time` **00:03.800** `Difficulty` ★☆☆☆☆
+`Time` **00:02.600** `Difficulty` ★☆☆☆☆
 <details open>
   <summary>Click to show/hide the strat</summary>

   [![Strat animation](https://github.com/Doublevil/scbspeedrun/blob/main/media/levels/LCD/LCDTransition_Strat.webp)](https://github.com/Doublevil/scbspeedrun/blob/main/media/levels/LCD/LCDTransition_Strat.mp4?raw=true)

   **Notes**
-  - You can quit out when the screen is black after falling down.
-The game is actually loading stuff during this transition though, and loading will prevent you to pause.
-So the pause timing depends on your machine.
+  - You can quit out right after hearing the loud noise when the bridge starts to collapse.
+The audio cue is easier than the visual cue.
+  - If you want to check out the audio cue, don't forget that you can download the video by clicking the animation.
 </details>